temporalio/documentation/docs/java/workflows.md

 You can start a Workflow Execution on a regular schedule with [the CronSchedule option](distributed-cron).

+### External Workflows

+Workflows can execute (and signal to) other workflows purely by name.
+This helps particularly for executing workflows from other language SDKs.
+See our [Temporal Polyglot example](https://github.com/tsurdilo/temporal-polyglot) for more.

 ## Large Event Histories

 import SharedContinueAsNew from '../shared/continue-as-new.md'